9 Best Gas Grill Under 600 $ 2023

 - Medium-rare: 130-135°F

 For chicken and turkey, the safe internal cooking temperature is 165°F.

-Can I use a best gas grill under 600 indoors?
+- Can I use the best gas grill under 600 indoors?

 No, it is not safe to use a gas grill indoors.
 Gas grills produce carbon monoxide, a colorless and odorless gas that can be deadly if inhaled.
 Always use your gas grill outdoors in a well-ventilated area.